CreatorKit/build/README.md

     $ repo sync

 After repo sync is complete, the required repositories are cloned inside the project directory.

-Optional: If you wish to build from a tagged release, add a tag name to the repo init command as follows:

-     $ repo init -u https://github.com/CreatorKit/manifest.git -b 0.9.5

 #### 3. Build Projects